evidentlyai/evidently/docs/book/get-started/quickstart-llm.md

 ---
-description: LLM evaluation “Hello world.”
-Open-source and cloud workflow.
+description: LLM evaluation "Hello world."
 ---

+You can run this example in Colab or any Python environment.

 # 1. Installation

 Install the Evidently Python library.
-You can run this example in Colab or any Python environment.

 ```
-!pip install evidently
+!pip install evidently[llm]
 ```

 Import the necessary components: